 With college renters being less demanding, there are fewer deterrents to getting your property leased.

-Note: This by no means gives you an excuse to be a poor landlord or take advantage of the situation.
+Granted, that doesn’t give you an excuse to be a poor landlord or take advantage of the situation.
 It simply means that student renters don’t expect the house to be perfect.

 4. Higher Assurance of Rental Payment

 Two things that college students have that most other tenants do not are parental support and loans.

 How does this benefit you as the landlord?